netscylla/GBucketDump/README.md

 # GBucketDump

- #### GBucketDump is a tool to quickly enumerate Google Storage buckets to look for loot.
+GBucketDump is a tool to quickly enumerate Google Storage buckets to look for loot.
 It's similar to a subdomain bruteforcer but is made specifically for Storage buckets and also has some extra features that allow you to grep for delicious files as well as download interesting files if you're not afraid to quickly fill up your hard drive.

- #### [@netscylla](https://www.twitter.com) based off AWSBucketDump code from Jordan Potti (https://twitter.com/ok_bye_now)
+Modified code by [@netscylla](https://www.twitter.com) based off AWSBucketDump code from Jordan Potti (https://twitter.com/ok_bye_now)

 ## Pre-Requisites
 Non-Standard Python Libraries: